9th November, 2021

 For an in-person, global event like the COP flights for some delegates are hard to avoid.
 The Government hopes to head off criticism of these flights this year, and promote the idea that the UK is leading efforts to decarbonise the sector, by collaborating with airlines and fuel suppliers to allow some Heads of State and VIPs to return home on flights using a blend of kerosene and so-called Sustainable Aviation Fuel (SAF) made from used cooking oil and other wastes.
 Ministers have sometimes described these fuels as paving the way to ‘guilt free’ flying.

-But while avoiding some of the problems of earlier biofuels that competed with land for fuel or forestry, waste-based fuels are a dead end when it comes to aviation decarbonisation.
+But while avoiding some of the problems of earlier biofuels that competed with land for fuel or forestry, waste-based fuels are a dead-end when it comes to aviation decarbonisation.

 At best, waste-based fuels offer a ‘net’, not an ‘actual’ emissions reduction.
 At least as much CO2 is emitted when they are burned as from kerosene, so any emissions saving comes from the assumption that CO2 has been absorbed historically by organic matter that provides the energy in the waste.
 Using waste fuels does not cut CO2 emissions now.

-Many of the claims of big emissions savings (sometimes greater than 100%) from using these fuels arise from assumptions that they help avoid the release of methane – a powerful greenhouse gas that can be generated by food waste in landfill.
+Many of the claims of significant emissions savings (sometimes greater than 100%) from using these fuels arise from assumptions that they help avoid the release of methane – a powerful greenhouse gas that can be generated by food waste in landfill.
 But converting these wastes into aviation fuel isn’t a net-zero strategy given the CO2 it then releases.
 To achieve our climate targets we’ll need both to cut methane emissions and decarbonise flying.

 We also need to try to avoid generating waste, so this isn’t a scalable solution for powering aviation.
 Used cooking oil has a number of other applications, and there’s only so much chip fat around.